 An attorney who is well versed in Maryland child support law can advocate for your needs and the needs of your children in and out of court.
-If you are feeling lost or don’t know what steps to take to adequately care for your children and yourself in the event of a child support dispute, an experienced attorney can guide you through the process without the headache of trying to interpret the law or represent yourself.
+If you are feeling lost or don’t know what steps to take to adequately care for your children and yourself in the event of a child support dispute, an experienced attorney can provide legal advice and guide you through the process without the headache of trying to interpret the law or represent yourself.

 Take a Look at These Maryland Family and Child Support Law Resources:

 - Divorce and Your Legal Rights in Maryland

 - Overview of Divorce in Maryland